I remember hearing the news about Kurt Cobain's death.

 Kurt clearly loved Frances.

-That said, I did listen to Nirvana, especially Nevermind, but I had no time for Courtney Love's band, Hole.
-Her music was rubbish and she was weird.
+That said, I did listen to a bit of Nirvana, especially Nevermind, but I had no time for Courtney Love's band, Hole.
+Her music was crap and she was weird.

 Kurt didn’t kill himself—I’ve got evidence he was murdered, and the Seattle police botched it to close the case fast.